RNGoddity/about-rngoddity/README.md

 ## 🎨 About

-**RNGoddity** is a one-dev microstudio exploring the edge where structure meets chance.
+**RNGoddity** is a microstudio exploring the edge where structure meets chance.

-We build modular frameworks, painterly game worlds, and local-first tools — always on the cusp of discovery, always asking what happens when systems start to *feel*.
+We build modular frameworks, painterly game worlds, and local-first tools — always on the cusp of potential.

 ---